zigagrcar/Steam2faGenerator/README.md

 # Functionality
 Currently, this library can:

-* Generate login codes for a given Shared Secret
+* Generate login codes for a given Shared Secret.

 #Requirements